 Cremonus in Italy (18 minutes) - Cremonus In Italy is a symphony in four parts for viola ensemble in four parts.
 Unlike Berlioz' Harold in Italy (in which the viola music is obscured by many band instruments), Cremonus In Italy is meant to showcase the sound of the viola in all its glories as well as to pay homage to the God of the Viola, Cremonus.
 As Cremonus is Himself Italian, the programmatic material isn't as interesting as it would be for a tourist to tour Italy.
 Cremonus takes in a movie, later a concert at the piazza, drinks too much wine etc. This work was premiered and recorded by the Penn State Viola Ensemble conducted by Assaf Benraf in 2007 under the direction of Tim Deighton.

-Cremonus’ Revenge (15 minutes) - I wrote Cremonus' Revenge as a full three-movement concerto meant to feature the viola soloists as well as the viola section in the orchestra.
+Cremonus’ Revenge (15 minutes) - I wrote Cremonus' Revenge as a three-movement symphony meant to feature the violas.
 Normally, I don't include band instruments and other non-viola curiosities in my compositions, however I felt that in this case, it might be a nice point of comparison so that the audience could appreciate that much more fully the greatness of the sound of the viola.
 I have written several works dedicated to Cremonus, God of the Viola, including, Cremonus In Italy, Fanfare for Cremonus, and a one-act opera for two violas entitled Violacentrism.

 A Crooked Dance (5 minutes) - A Crooked Dance is a generic term for a dance in 3/4 (or in this case 3/8).
 It was originally performed as the final movement of a Triptych by me, my mother (a cellist), and my uncle (a doublebassist) on a concert at the 1860's House in New Jersey in 1997.
 We recorded it in 1999 and rerecorded it in 2007 for the album Reflection.
 It is a very difficult work to put together, and specifically the viola part features unusual techniques such as double-octave trills and chromatic fifths (which sound like the wind gusting).